Masago and Tobiko - A Roe By Any Other Name

 What are Masago And Tobiko?

-Masago is the eggs (roe) of the capelin, an Atlantic and Arctic fish.
-Perhaps the tropical sun is needed to give tobiko roe its bright color, as masago is dull and dye is often added to it before it is eaten to give it a more pleasing appearance.
+Tobiko And Masago - The Many Colors Masagois the name for is the eggs (roe) of the capelin, an Atlantic and Arctic Ocean fish.
+While more muted in color than its cousin roe, masago is somewhat bland (with a mild salty taste)in color and dye is often added to it before it is eaten to give it a more pleasing and eye-grabbing appearance.

 Interestingly, while the capelin fish is perfectly edible and similar to sardines, it is is mostly used to for other seafood products.
-For example, approximately 80% of capelin is used to produce fishmeal for the farmed seafood industry and fish oil products (for those who take omega-3 supplements), while the remaining 20% is used to produce masago for diners.
-It is usually server with a dull-orange color, but can be colored as well.
+For example, approximately 80% of capelin caught is used to produce fishmeal for the farmed seafood industry and fish oil products (for those who take omega-3 supplements), while the remaining 20% is used to make masago for diners.
+It is sometimes served as a soft-orange color, but enhancing its color when served as masago sushi is the norm.

 It is also a great source of high quality protein.
-While it may be small, masago has a high amount of protein relative to its size.
+While it may be small, masago is packed with protein relative to its size.
 A single 1-ounce (28-gram) serving of the roe contains 6 grams of high quality protein.
 This is about the same as one large (50-gram) chicken egg.
 Not bad for something relatively inexpensive with a fun texture and flavor.

 Tobiko